Fully nonlinear dead-core systems: Introduction

 \section{Introduction}

 Due to applications in population dynamics, combustion processes, catalysis processes and in industry, in particular, in bio-technologies and chemical engineering, reaction-diffusion equations with strong absorption terms have been studied intensively in recent years.
 In literature, the regions where the density of a certain substance (liquid, gas) vanishes, are referred to as dead-cores.
-When the density of one substance is influenced of that of another one, we then deal with dead-core systems.
-The system modeling these densities of the reactants $u$, $v:\Omega\rightarrow\R$, where $\Omega\subset\R^n$ with smooth boundary, is given by
+When the density of one substance is influenced by that of another one, we then deal with dead-core systems.
+The system modeling these densities of the reactants $u$, $v:\Omega\rightarrow\R$, where $\Omega\subset\R^n$, is given by

 The operators $F$, $G:\mathbb{S}^n\times\Omega\rightarrow\R$, where $\mathbb{S}^n$ is the set of symmetric matrices of order $n$, model the diffusion processes, while the functions $f$ and $g$ are the convection terms of the model.
-Additionally, systems like \eqref{fgsystem} are related to Lane-Emden systems (see \cite{MNS19}) and also model games that combine the tug-of-war with random walks in two different boards (see \cite{MR20}).
+Additionally, systems like \eqref{fgsystem} are related to Lane-Emden systems (see \cite{MNS19}), two membranes problem (see \cite{CDV18,CDS17,S05}), and also model games that combine the tug-of-war with random walks in two different boards (see \cite{MR20}).